Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 We glossed over the `/post/:id` path and mentioned that it would match for `/post/id` without explaining why it does match even though both are clearly different.
 This is because everything starting with a colon ":" in a path for a route is considered a parameter.
 Internally, react-router will allow anything to match a parameter and it will store that value internally, which can then be accessed by `useParams` as we've seen in the `SinglePost` component.
 For example, if we have the path `/:type/:id/comment/:commentId` and the URL `/post/1/comment/3`, react-router will match and save `post` for the value of `type`, `1` for the value of `id`, and `3` for the value of `commentId`.
 You can look at the [official documentation](https://reacttraining.com/react-router/web/example/url-params) for more information on the syntax for parameters.

 Try the application in your browser after parcel has built it.
 You will see we have access to the same level of functionality as the previous section, but it is far more robust and easy to work with.
+In particular, try to play around witht eh back and froward button of your browser, you will notice that the application doesn't refresh and that react-router takes over the navigation.

 ## Conclusion
 Today we discovered React and the component model, saw how to use those concepts to create a real-ish application, and discovered the possibilities that **hooks**, state management, and routing brings to the table.
 With this tutorial completed, you now have the tools to be able to go through the application in this repository and reuse the knowledge you have gained to build your own applications!